Is Jesus Still Your First Love?

 I had a dream some time ago.
-In the dream I was at a conference meeting with other believers in a fairly wide yet not deep room.
-Four women were leading singing including my lovely wife (she has hidden talent!).
+In the dream I was at a conference meeting with other believers in a fairly wide yet not too deep room.
+Four women were leading the singing including my lovely wife (she has a hidden talent!).
 We were singing the old song with my hands lifted up, and my mouth filled with praise, with a heart of thanksgiving, I will bless you O Lord.
 In the dream I noticed that some were singing with lifted hands, but many were engaged in conversation with others.
 They seemed oblivious to the worship that was going on.
 And then in the dream I thought to myself as I observed those who were not singing, boy we sure don’t have the passion for Jesus that we once had.
 We need to come back to our first love.
 End of dream.

 This is a time for consecration and dedication to the Father.
 So much is at stake.
 As Peter stated: Stay alert!
 Watch out for your great enemy, the devil.
-He prowls around like a roaring lion, looking for someone to devour (1 Peter 5:8 – NLT).There are distractions everywhere that rob of of time that we could spend with God.
+He prowls around like a roaring lion, looking for someone to devour (1 Peter 5:8 - NLT).There are distractions everywhere that rob us of time that we could spend with God.

 Hunger has great drawing power.
 Hunger can move you.
 Smith Wigglesworth also mentioned, I’m only satisfied with the dissatisfaction that has to be satisfied over and over again.

 Let me also remind you that our appetites, hungers, and desires follow what we put our attention on.
 Perhaps you’ve slackened off on your relationship with the Lord.
 You read your Bible less often and pray only sporadically.
 And perhaps church attendance is hit and miss.
 Has your first love taken a backseat to other things?